CoverRight’s Mission and Editorial Guidelines.

 Prior Authorization and Referral Requirements

-Medicare may need to give some procedures a go-ahead before they can be covered.
-That means beneficiaries must get Medicare approval before undergoing the procedure to make sure it complies with regulations.
+Medicare may need to approve some procedures before they can be covered.
+That means beneficiaries must get Medicare approval before undergoing the procedure to ensure it complies with regulations.

 A referral from a primary care doctor or specialist may be necessary to obtain Medicare authorization.